richlander/distroessed2/spec.md

 # Dynamic Table Width Refactoring

 I have a markdown table generation library that currently uses static, hardcoded column widths.
-I want to refactor it to calculate optimal column widths dynamically based on applying an algoithm to the complete table content.
-Think of this as an optimization that requires a global view.
+I want to refactor it to calculate optimal column widths dynamically.
+Think of this as an optimization that requires knowledge of the complete table, stored data about column lengths, and calculated metrics that drive pretty-printer behavior.

-The intended solution is a markdown table pretty-printer with matching columns and whitespace reduction as competing aesthetic goals.
+The intended solution is a markdown table pretty-printer with aligned columns and whitespace reduction as competing aesthetic goals.
 The intent is that column pipes match across rows except when making them match requires the use of too much whitespace.
 The question is how to define "too much" and how to do that consistently across tables.
 Implementing this solution requires applying a consistent algorithm on a global view of each table.
 It is not possible to start writing the header pipes until the last row has been seen since the header and the last column row should be made to match, if the algorithm allows.

 In a more typical solution, all columns widths are made to match.
 This is easy to implement, but not necesarily nice to look at.
 Column widths will be stretched due to an outlier column in one row.
 A column that has 10 characters in all rows except one that has 50 adds 40 whitespace characters to all the 10-character rows for that column and extends the table width by the same amount.
 If this situation repeats in multiple columns, then the table can end up much wider than needed, mostly filled with whitespace.
 These tables are not bad, but a stylistic choice.
 It isn't what is desired for this implementation.

 The static hard-coded widths were used to force a default width.
-They are a pragmatic by inellegant solution that works for a single user but does not scale to a large set of users.
-We want a design that would well for hundreds of users generating thousands of different markdown tables.
+They are a pragmatic but inellegant solution that works for a single programmer but does not scale to a large set of programmers.
+We want a design that would well for hundreds of programmers generating thousands of different markdown tables.

 An earlier protype of this feature led to the discovery that magic numbers (defined later) are required to break the tie between matching columns and whitespace reduction.
 This is both because it very difficult to determine what "looks good" without significant iteration and we want the same model applied to all tables.